zillow/luminaire/README.md

 ### Configuration Optimization Component

 Luminaire's integration with configuration optimization enables a hands-off anomaly detection process where the user needs to provide very minimal configuration for monitoring any type of time series data.
-This step can be combined with the preprocessing and modeling for any auto-configured anomaly detection use case.
+This step can be combined with the preprocessing and modeling for any auto-configured anomaly detection use-case.
 See [fully automatic outlier detection](https://zillow.github.io/luminaire/tutorial/optimization.html#fully-automatic-outlier-detection) for a detailed walkthrough.

 ## Anomaly Detection for High Frequency Time Series